irene2024hub/HUMAN-RESOURCE-DATA/README.md

 **This data-driven approach to understanding and managing employee attrition will help the company retain key talent, foster a positive work environment, and support long-term growth.**

+## DATA DESCRIPTION
+**Data Description for Human Resources Details**

+**This dataset contains employee data that is essential for analyzing attrition trends within the company.
+Each record provides information on an employee's demographics, employment history, job characteristics, and compensation, allowing us to explore the factors contributing to attrition.**

+## Key Data Attributes

+1. **Total Number of Attrition Count:**

+**Description: Total count of employees who have left the company within a specified period**.

+**Purpose: Helps calculate attrition rate and understand turnover trends.**

+2. **Current Employment:**

+**Description: Count of employees who are currently active in the company.**

+**Purpose: Provides a measure of the existing workforce for comparison with attrition data.**

+3. **Employee Count**:

+**Description: The number of records in the dataset, which represents the total number of employees (active and departed).**

+**Purpose: Establishes the size of the dataset and serves as a baseline for calculating attrition metrics.**

+4. **Age Range:**

+**Description: The minimum and maximum age of employees in the dataset.**

+**Purpose: Helps identify any age-related trends in attrition.**

+5. **Attrition Rate:**

+**Description: The percentage of employees who have left the company in a given period.**

+6. **Total Number of Employees:*8

+**Description: The sum of current employees and those who have left the company.**

+**Purpose: Helps in calculating attrition rate and analyzing the overall workforce.**

+7. **Department:**

+**Description: The department where the employee works (e.g., Marketing,Medical,Lab Scientist, HR).**

+**Purpose: Assists in identifying attrition trends across departments.**

+8. **Job Role:****

+**Description: Specific job titles held by employees88 **

+9. **Marital Status:**

+**Description: The marital status of employees (e.g., Single, Married, Divorced).**

+**Purpose: Explores whether marital status has an impact on attrition trends.**

+10. **Overtime:**

+**Description: Indicates if the employee works overtime (Yes/No).**

+**Purpose: Examines if overtime contributes to attrition.**

+11.** Educational Qualification:**

+**Description: The highest level of education achieved by the employee (e.g., HND, Bachelor’s, Master’s).**

+Purpose: Assesses the influence of education level on attrition.

+12. **Hourly Rate:**

+**Description: The hourly wage rate for each employee.**

+**Purpose: Provides insight into compensation and its relation to attrition.**

+13. **Monthly Income:**

+**Description: The total monthly earnings of each employee**.

+**Purpose: Helps analyze how income levels impact attrition.**

+14. **Performance Rating:**

+**Description: A rating that indicates the employee's performance level (e.g., 1 to 5 scale)**.

+**Purpose: Assesses if there is a correlation between performance and attrition.**

+15. **Marital Status : Shows the details of staff that are married and not yet married*

+#### Additional Notes

+**This dataset, with its rich mix of demographic, job-related, and compensation data, is structured to facilitate detailed analysis of the factors driving attrition.
+It enables the development of predictive models to forecast attrition and provides insights to support HR strategies aimed at improving employee retention**.